-How to: How to Do A Burnout
+How to Do A Burnout

 Learning how to incinerate tires in a blaze of glorious smoke is not something they teach you in driver’s ed.
 But it is essential automotive knowledge, akin to driving stick, mastering heel-and-toe or planning the perfect road trip.
 Of course, the usual disclaimers apply: practice only on a closed course and at your own risk.

-How to: Three Ski Destinations That Haven’t Been Ruined by Tourists
+Three Ski Destinations That Haven’t Been Ruined by Tourists

 Life’s too short to deal with mountaintop traffic jams and selfie-snapping sightseers on your ski trip.
 Here are three hidden slope sanctuaries that have managed to remain untainted by bumper-to-bumper commercialization.
 The three best ski hills you’ve never heard of.